rogerpence/generate-json-table-schema/README.md

 Given a database name, this program generates a Json document with the table's schema and several other schema-derived values.
 This Json document can then be used with a template engine to create various source files.
 My LibrettoX utility uses Python and Jinja2 templates to create Dapper models and other source from these schemas.

+The output folder for the schemas generated is defined in the App.config's `schemaPath` key.

+### Generating table models for C#

+The primary reason for creating a Json schema file for a SQL table is to create a model of that table for C# (and, in my case, Dapper).
+When `GenerateJsonTableSchema` runs it also creates a `ps1` file named:

+    gen-table-models-{databaseName}.ps1

+that, when run from the command line, calls `librettox.py ` to create the C# models.
+The command line to generate a model for any one table is:

+    python librettox.py -t dapper-crud\#table#model.tpl.cs  -s {0} -o dapper

+where {0} is the fully qualified name of the schema file just generated and the last argument, -o, specifies the output folder.
+This folder is relative to `template_work\output` folder under the `librettox` root folder.
+As shown here, the models are generated in `template_work\output\dapper`.

 > This version is constrainted to work with tables that have only one primary key.

 For example, for this SQL table: